 Faculty

-There are currently 65 regular mathematics faculty on the Columbus campus, as well as over 20 branch campus faculty who teach graduate courses and direct graduate theses.
-They are active in about every area of mathematics and groups collaborate within the department as well as with groups from other departments on campus.
-Many are leaders within their research areas - for example, the department is usually represented by at least three faculty speakers at International Congress of Mathematics conferences each year.
-Their contact information and research areas can be found in our People pages.
-Prospective as well as current students are invited to contact faculty for more information about their research.
+There are currently 60 regular mathematics faculty on the Columbus campus, and 17 regular faculty on branch campuses.
+Our faculty teach graduate courses, direct graduate theses, and are active in about every area of mathematics, with research groups collaborating within the department as well as with other departments on campus.
+Many are leaders within their research areas - for example, the department is often represented by at least three faculty speakers at International Congress of Mathematics conferences.

 Courses & Seminars